 - Use of catheters, a surgical mesh or other foreign objects

 - Systemic health issues that could make your body more prone to inflammation and infection:

 - Immune system disorders

 - Chronic allergies

 - Chronic stress

 While I believe that attacking a chronic issue requires a holistic approach, it’s the answer that neither patients nor physicians like to hear.

 Unfortunately, we live in the era of immediate gratification.
 Everything is faster than ever before and we demand same from our healthcare.
 Patients are looking for quick solutions and a pill that could cure it all.
-Once acute symptoms are gone, many rush to return to their comfortable lives and unhealthy habits.
+Once acute symptoms are gone, many patients rush to return to their comfortable lives and unhealthy habits.